-Today’s business world is a much smaller place than it used to be.
-Globalization and technology have made it possible to interact with professionals and experts across the world.
+Today's corporate communication is significantly more condensed than it ever was.
+Interacting with professionals and experts from all around the world has become possible thanks to globalization and technology.
 There are now countless opportunities for individuals from different spheres of life to come forward and obtain employment in mainstream organizations.
-As a result, there is a high degree of diversity in today’s workforce, with different groups of people from various ethnic and social backgrounds working alongside one another.
+As a result, there is a high degree of diversity in today's workforce, with different groups of people from various ethnic and social backgrounds working alongside one another.

 This diversity has created a melting pot of knowledge and skills just waiting to be shared and developed through mentoring.
-As we explained in our previous blog post, “Changing Traditions: The Many Benefits of E-Mentoring,” aspiring professionals are no longer limited by time or geographical constraints.
-Add to that the benefits of diversity in the workforce, and the opportunities for career development are endless.
+Aspiring professionals are now no longer limited by time or geographical constraints.
+Add to that the benefits of diversity in the workforce and the opportunities for career development are endless.

-Along with the many benefits, there are some inevitable challenges that come with mixing employees from different cultures, backgrounds, and disciplines.
-Some of these might include subtle racial profiling, favoritism, groupism, and even verbal harassment.
-These problems, if not addressed thoroughly and early on, will ultimately get out of hand and may lead to employees leaving the company, either due to termination or an unhappy and mistreated employee leaving of his/her own accord.
-This sends promising individuals away and forces the company to assign valuable resources to the time-consuming process of recruiting and hiring new talent.
+But with the many benefits, some inevitable challenges come with mixing employees from different cultures, backgrounds, and disciplines.
+Some of these might include subtle racial profiling, favoritism, and even verbal harassment.
+If not addressed thoroughly and early on, these problems will ultimately get out of hand.
+They may lead to employees leaving the company, either due to termination or an unhappy and mistreated employee leaving of his/her own accord.
+It sends promising individuals away and forces the company to assign valuable resources to the time-consuming process of recruiting and hiring new talent.

 - Highlight the beauty of different cultures and encourage each other to respect and welcome their differences.